 In 2016, the laparoscopic surgery robot is expected to account the largest share of surgical robots due to the growing obesity, minimally invasive surgeries, high precision works, etc. From 2016 statistics, it is found that North America is using more number of medical robots.
 Europe stands next, and Asia-pacific stands after it.

 No doubt, robots have a bright future in the field of medicine because they can perform the task which human cannot and can go through the places where human hands cannot.
 They can revolutionize the principles and methods that are used nowadays.
 Some of the revolutionizing inventions that are in progress are:

 - As there is the most advancement in surgical robots, still experiments are going on them to increase their capability through fewer, smaller incisions; integrating imaging for diagnostics and therapeutics and excellent delivery of focal therapies.

 - Tiny bead-shaped robots controlled by Magnetic fields called as Drug delivering Micro Robots are going to make the clogged arteries and deliver the drug at the correct location.
 Bots are moving in our body.
 Fairy, isn’t it?
 Presently, its work is going on at Drexel University, Philadelphia.

-- The University of Pennsylvania is going to introduce a robot driven C.T scanner which can image a standing, conscious horse without using any form of anesthesia.
+- The University of Pennsylvania is going to introduce a robot driven C.T scanner which can image a standing, conscious horse without using any form of anaesthesia.
 It’s snapping speed is about 16,000 frames per second.
 Incredible!

 - Harvard is building a soft exosuit type robot that facilitates a man with lower limb disability to walk on his legs for himself.
 It looks like a sort of exoskeleton that eliminates the thought of invalidity by regaining mobility.
 Great!